Husband & Wife Team Up on Life Addicts Fitness Studio

 With spring here, Washington and Lavette look forward to a shift in energy in the neighborhood.
 “One of the first things we noticed when we moved to the district was how active the community is,” said Lavette.

 “Everyday we’d look out and see parents taking a walk with their children, people walking their dogs, others jogging, some biking and some simply getting fresh air.
-We’re excited to see that activity again because while we’d love everyone to come out and enjoy what we have to offer.
-We also love seeing people engage an active lifestyle because we know it’s a key to balance and fulfillment.”
+We’re excited to see that activity again because while we’d love everyone to come out and enjoy what we have to offer, we also love seeing people engage an active lifestyle because we know it’s a key to balance and fulfillment.”

 Life Addicts plans to offer cross fit-style training in the Alger Heights neighborhood by taking groups from the studio to area parks to work out.
 They are also currently offering a new member special: a $30 for 30 special which includes 30-days of unlimited boot camps for $30.
 Details are available at Life Addicts.